ssharma1991/ssharma1991.github.io/education/index.md

 Bachelor of Technology (B.Tech.) in  Mechanical Engineering
 ## Projects
 - ### Tessellation Algorithms \[[PDF]({{ "/assets/btech_projects/1_tessellation_algorithms.pdf" | absolute_url }})\]
-    - Reviewed algorithms used for the tessellation of Voronoi Diagrams and Delaunay Triangulation and implemented tessellation on sample set.
+    - Reviewed algorithms used for the tessellation of Voronoi Diagrams and Delaunay Triangulation and implemented tessellation on a sample set.
     - Coding and simulation were done on MATLAB.

 - ### Mold Design and Manufacturing \[[PDF]({{ "/assets/btech_projects/3_mold_design_and_manufacturing.pdf" | absolute_url }})\]
     - Designed and manufactured molds for irrigation industry products for Injection Molding Process.
-    - Flow Analysis results were used to optimize design and a Pricing Strategy was developed for industry partners.
+    - Flow Analysis results were used to optimize the design and a Pricing Strategy was developed for industry partners.

 - ### Deformation Analysis and Validation of Cycle Frame \[[PDF]({{ "/assets/btech_projects/4_bicycle_frame_analysis.pdf" | absolute_url }})\]
     - Modeled frame elements and calculated the deformations for the model on MATLAB.